DomoApps/advanced-sample-app/README.md

 ![App Thumbnail](domo/thumbnail.png)

 ## What is the Advanced Sample App?
-This app was created to demonstrate how to use Domo's App [Starter Kit](https://github.com/DomoApps/starter-kit) and how commonly requested functionality is implemented in a robust Custom App.
+This app was created to demonstrate how to use Domo's App [Starter Kit](https://github.com/DomoApps/starter-kit) and how commonly requested functionality is implemented in a robust custom app design.

 The app demonstrates data formatting, filtering, and display.
 An "inventory" of products is displayed as well as summaries of transactions.
 The "Transactions" page demonstrates the use of widgets.
 Domo Widgets are reusable components that render [d3 charts](https://d3js.org).

-Because this app is not attached to an instance of Domo, DataSource requests are mocked in the products and transaction analytics factories.
-Comments are included to explain how production DataSource requests are made.
-See the [Domo Developer Guide](https://developer.domo.com/docs/dev-studio/dev-studio-data) for more information on DataSource requests.
+Because this app design is not attached to an instance of Domo, dataset requests are mocked in the products and transaction analytics factories.
+Comments are included to explain how production dataset requests are made.
+See the [Domo Developer Guide](https://developer.domo.com/docs/dev-studio/dev-studio-data) for more information on dataset requests.

 ## How Do I Use the Advanced Sample App?